Requirements for the Degree

 In order to encourage in-depth understanding of one particular field of study, a Kenyon student must successfully complete all requirements of one major course of study including the Senior Capstone.
 (See The College Curriculum)

-Kenyon credits are measured in units, sixteen (16.00) of which (the equivalent of 128 semester hours or 192 quarter hours) are required.
-Of these, a minimum of 8.00 units must be earned at Kenyon on a letter-grade basis.
-Above this minimum required, the student may include a maximum of 3.00 Kenyon units earned at summer school, a maximum of 0.50 units of credit from physical education courses, and a maximum of 3.00 units earned on a student-chosen pass/D/fail and credit/no credit basis.
+Kenyon credits are measured in Kenyon units/semester hours, sixteen (16)/one hundred and twenty-eight (128) of which are required.
+Of these, a minimum of 8.00 units/64 semester hours must be earned at Kenyon on a letter-grade basis.
+Above this minimum required, the student may include a maximum of 3.00 units/24 semester hours earned at summer school, a maximum of 0.50 units/4 semester hours of credit from physical education courses, and a maximum of 3.00 units/24 semester hours earned on a student-chosen pass/D/fail and credit/no credit basis.
 (See also Transfer Credit and Grades and Credit)

 Kenyon is a residential college committed to the value of a community to scholars studying, learning, and engaging in education together.
-Therefore a Kenyon degree requires eight semesters of full-time undergraduate enrollment (1.50 units or more).
+Therefore a Kenyon degree requires eight semesters of full-time undergraduate enrollment (1.50 units/14 semester hours or more).
 A minimum of four of these semesters, including the senior year, must be completed at Kenyon College, on the Gambier campus.

 Just as the College requires students to focus in a major, they must also demonstrate engagement with a range of other subjects and field.
-Therefore, a student must earn 9.00 or more units outside the major department; or, if there is more than one discipline in the department, the student must earn 7.00 or more units outside the major department as well as 9.00 or more units outside the major discipline.
+Therefore, a student must earn 9.00/72 or more units/semester hours outside the major department; or, if there is more than one discipline in the department, the student must earn 7.00/56 or more units/semester hours outside the major department as well as 9.00/72 or more units/semester outside the major discipline.
 (A discipline is a traditional area of academic study.)

 In order to broaden their education beyond the major, students must encounter fields and disciplines across the College.
-To focus this engagement within diverse fields, the College distributes this requirement across four divisions--the fine arts, the humanities, the natural sciences, and the social sciences.
-By the time a student graduates, she or he must complete at least 1.00 units, within at least one department, in each of the four divisions of the College.
+To focus this engagement within diverse fields, the College distributes this requirement across four divisions — the fine arts, the humanities, the natural sciences, and the social sciences.
+By the time a student graduates, they must complete at least 1.00 unit/8 semester hours, within at least one department, in each of the four divisions of the College.
 Taking two courses within the same department intends to give students more depth in that subject matter and a better sense of the field that the department represents.

 In fulfilling this requirement, students should pay careful attention to the relationships among disciplines, departments, interdisciplinary programs, and divisions.
-For example, 0.50 units in MUSC (music) and 0.50 units in ARTS (studio art) will not together satisfy a distribution requirement, because these two disciplines, though in the same division, are in separate departments.
-The charts summarize the distinctions among disciplines, departments, and divisions.
+For example, 0.50 units/4 semester hours in MUSC (music) and 0.50 units/4 semester hours in ARTS (studio art) will not together satisfy a distribution requirement, because these two disciplines, though in the same division, are in separate departments.
+These charts summarize the distinctions among disciplines, departments and divisions.

-Students may earn 1.00 units in a division by combining a course from an interdisciplinary program with an appropriate departmental course—but only if the interdisciplinary course is "cross-listed" in a department in this catalog.
-For example, ENVS 112, Introduction to Environmental Studies, is listed not only in the environmental studies section of the catalog but also in the biology section; thus, ENVS 112 may be paired with any 0.50 unit biology course to satisfy the natural-science requirement.
-In cases where all of the courses in an interdisciplinary major or program fall clearly within a single division (Neuroscience within the science division, Women's and Gender Studies within the social sciences division) 1.00 unit of course credit within that interdisciplinary program may be used to satisfy the divisional requirement.
-For specific interdisciplinary courses that count toward the fulfillment of diversification requirements, please refer to the Registrar's Office web page.
+Students may earn 1.00 unit/8 semester hours in a division by combining a course from an interdisciplinary program with an appropriate departmental course — but only if the interdisciplinary course is "cross-listed" in a department in this catalog.
+For example, ENVS 112, Introduction to Environmental Studies, is listed not only in the environmental studies section of the catalog but also in the biology section; thus, ENVS 112 may be paired with any 0.50 unit/4 semester-hour biology course to satisfy the natural science requirement.
+In cases where all of the courses in an interdisciplinary major or program fall clearly within a single division (neuroscience within the science division, gender and sexuality studies within the social sciences division) 0.50 unit/4 semester-hour of course credit within that interdisciplinary program may be used to satisfy the divisional requirement.
+For specific interdisciplinary courses that count toward the fulfillment of diversification requirements, please refer to the Registrar's Office webpage.

 Courses taken to satisfy the quantitative reasoning requirement or the second language requirement (see these requirements described below) may count toward the satisfaction of the appropriate diversification requirement.
 Courses that count toward the completion of one diversification requirement may not be counted toward a second diversification requirement.